Ngau Tau Kok: Geography

-In Chinese, Ngau Tau Kok means ox horn or ox head cape: before the reclamation of Kowloon Bay, the coastline of Ngau Tau Kok was shaped like the horn of an ox.
+In Chinese, Ngau Tau Kok translates to ox horn or ox head cape - before the reclamation of Kowloon Bay, the coastline of Ngau Tau Kok was shaped like the horn of an ox.
 Ngau Tau Kok includes two hills - Jordan Valley (Shum Wan Shan) and Crocodile Hill (Ngok Yue Shan), where around half of the residential blocks are located.

 Crocodile Hill is a relatively quiet residential area encircled by Kung Lok Road.
 This road is mainly lined with residential blocks and is home to two parks, the similarly-named Kung Lok Road Playground and the Kung Lok Road Children's Playground (about 100 metres apart).
 The former comprises a cycling area and is linked to the Lok Wah Playground.
 The latter houses a garden and a children's playground.
 The two parks were completed by the Urban Council in 1988.

 Kung Lok Road is also home to the Mu Kuang English School, founded by Elsie Elliot.
 Hong Lee Road travels up to the summit of the hill, terminating in a dead end at the St Catharine's School for Girls, founded in 1968.

 Features

 Ngau Tau Kok is a residential area close to the town centre of Kwun Tong District.
 The area around Lower Ngau Tau Kok Estate is known for its street food, including congee, noodles and other traditional Cantonese cuisine.
 In summer, Ngau Tau Kok hosts many religious ceremonies to celebrate the Yu-lan festival, a festival from Chinese ghost tales.

-In 2021, the East Kowloon Cultural Centre is expected to open on part of the site of the former Lower Ngau Tau Kok Estate.
+In 2024, the East Kowloon Cultural Centre opened on part of the site of the former Lower Ngau Tau Kok Estate.